-Make sure people that like your book have a place to hang out with you.
-That way you can start a relationship with your readers (no, not the angry wife/husband kind of relationship).
+Make sure people that like your books have a place to hang out with you.
+That way you can start a relationship with your readers (no, not the angry wife/husband kind of relationship you dirty little…)

-Remember; readers follow you, not the book you wrote.
-Be genuine, don’t use your newsletter as a sales pitch.
+Remember — readers follow you, not the books you wrote.
+Be genuine, and don’t use your newsletter as a sales pitch.
 At least not obviously.

-If you would like to know more about me, the book, and/or the publishing journey I’m on, look at my site: tommyueland.com and sign up for my newsletter at the bottom there.
-I promise you nothing less than a rimed beard and a real Viking ship if you do…
+If you would like to know more about me and the publishing journey I’m on, look at my webpage and sign up for my newsletter.
+I promise you nothing less than borderline craziness.